New Jerusalem: Description of the City

 According to John, the New Jerusalem is "pure gold, like clear glass" and its "brilliance [is] like a very costly stone, as a stone of crystal-clear jasper."
 The street of the city is also made of "pure gold, like transparent glass".
 The base of the city is laid out in a square and surrounded by a wall made of jasper.
 It says in that the height, length, and width are of equal dimensions – as it was with the Holy of Holies in the Tabernacle and First Temple – and they measure 12,000 furlongs (approximately 1,500 miles).
 John writes that the wall is 144 cubits, which is assumed to be the thickness since the length is mentioned previously.
 144 cubits is about 65 meters, or 72 yards.
-It is important to note that 12 is the square root of 144.
-The number 12 was very important to early Jews and Christians, and represented the 12 tribes of Israel and 12 Apostles of Jesus Christ.
+12 is the square root of 144; the number 12 was very important to early Jews and Christians, and represented the 12 tribes of Israel and 12 Apostles of Jesus Christ.
 The number symbolizes completeness in Revelation.
 The four sides of the New City represent the four cardinal directions (North, South, East, and West.)
 In this way, New Jerusalem is thought of as an inclusive place, with the 12 gates accepting all of the 12 tribes of Israel from all corners of the earth.

 There is no temple building in the New Jerusalem.
 God and the Lamb are the city's temple, since they are worshipped everywhere.
 Revelation 22 goes on to describe a river of the water of life that flows down the middle of the great street of the city from the Throne of God.
 The tree of life grows in the middle of the street and to both sides of the river.
 The tree bears twelve (kinds of) fruit and yields its fruit every month.
 According to John, "The leaves of the tree were for healing (those of all) nations."
 This inclusion of the tree of life in the New Jerusalem harkens back to the Garden of Eden.
 The fruit the tree bears may be the fruit of life.

 John states that the New Jerusalem will be free of sin.
 The servants of God will have theosis (i.e. the power or likeness of God, that is "in his image" of holiness) and "His name will be on their foreheads."
 Night will no longer fall, and the inhabitants of the city will "have need (of) no lamp nor light of the sun, for the Lord God gives them light."
 John ends his account of the New Jerusalem by stressing its eternal nature: "And they shall reign forever and ever."